CloudLabs-Samples/EduLabs/Demo/azure/demo-m365.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

-1. Once you're logged into Azure, you can start creating the required resources.
+1. Once you're logged into Azure, you can start creating the required resources in the provided resource group.